LearnersGuild/partners/Guiding-Principles/Conflict.md

 ## Clearing Coach

 If you need coaching or support before clearing with someone, or before/during engaging in a formal resolution process, reach out to the Clearing Coach and set up a coaching session.
 The Clearing Coach will support you in resolving the conflict directly, and hold you accountable to closing the loop.

+## Third Party

+Sometimes, a partner can sense a conflict between two people (or is caught in a triangulation between them).
+If that's the case, they can ask one (or both) parties to the perceived conflict wether or not there actually is one (reality check), and make a request that they address it and report back.

 ---
 [^1] This the only process by which a partner is asked to leave Learners Guild